axsaucedo/scalable-data-science/contents.md

 With a huge number of creative attempts

-But all that agree on a set of core concepts
+But all agree on a set of core concepts

 [NEXT]